jakezatecky/react-dual-listbox/README.md

 ![Demo](demo.gif)

-**Note**: This application currently assumes Bootstrap 3 and FontAwesome have had their respective CSS files loaded.

 # Usage

-Install the library:
+Install the library from npm:

 ``` shell
 npm install react-dual-listbox --save
 ```

+> **Note**: This application currently assumes Bootstrap 3 and FontAwesome have had their respective CSS files loaded.

 Then render the component (note that this is a [controlled] component):